abidakun1/SchemaFinder/README.md

 ✅ What GraphQL operations exist in your JS code Discover every query, mutation, subscription, and fragment embedded in templates, strings, comments or HTTP calls.

-✅ The structure of GraphQL schemas
-Introspect live endpoints to pull down complete schema definitions in JSON form.

 ✅ How queries and mutations are being constructed Trace variable usage, string concatenation, imported fragments, and dynamic template logic via Babel’s AST scope analysis.